Kinetic Fit Tip: Know Your FTP

 Why Do I Need to Know My FTP?

 The beauty of knowing your FTP is that you can tailor your workout program to your exact fitness level.
-No more killing your season by trying to ride 300-watt intervals for 30 minutes when you're FTP is 230 watts.
-The Fit app automatically adjusts those your workout target numbers to fall within your abilities to execute, adapt and improve.
+No more killing your season by trying to ride 300-watt intervals for 30 minutes when your FTP is 230 watts.
+The Fit app automatically adjusts your workout target numbers to fall within your abilities to execute, adapt and improve.

 If you're new to power-based training, don't be scared away by the terms.
 The simplest way to define Functional Threshold Power (FTP) is the maximum average power a rider can maintain for an hour.
 Your current FTP number is important for a number of reasons:

-- It's a number that you can bump up, often dramatically, with a good power training program.
+It's a number that you can bump up, often dramatically, with a good power-training program.

 Establish Your Functional Threshold Power with the Fit app FTP Test Workout

 There a number of ways of for athletes to self-test for FTP.
 We've decided to stick with a popular test as proscribed by Hunter Allen and Andrew Coggan, PhD in their book, Training and Racing with a Power Meter.
 Allen and Coggan created a workout that includes an all-out 20-minute time trial effort.
 After performing the effort you take your average wattage and subtract 5% from it.
 That number is your Functional Threshold Power.*

 If for instance you've ridden your time trial effort and after 20 minutes your average wattage measured with the Kinetic Fit app was 245 watts, you'll multiply that by .95 to get your FTP.
 (245 x .95 = 233 watts is your FTP).
 This is now automatically done for you at the end of the workout within the Fit app.
 All you need to do is select "Yes" and you'll update your profile settings.